AlexdeMendoza/AmoebidiumGenomes/README.md

 ## Isolates
  This folder contains the genomes of the two alternative isolate genomes, an isolate of *Amoebidium appalachense* (9181) and an isolate of *Amoebidium parasiticum* (9257).

-### Code
+## Code

-Then the Analysis Script covers the R code to generate the analysis of the various graphics in the paper.
+A collection of scripts that covers the R code used to generate the analysis of the various graphics in the paper.

-If you use any of this material, reference the manuscript:
+If you use any of this material, reference the original manuscript:

 Sarre LA, Kim IV, Ovchinnikov V, Olivetta M, Suga H, Dudin O, Sebé-Pedrós A, de Mendoza A. DNA methylation enables recurrent endogenisation of giant viruses in an animal relative.
 2023.